 A union type is a form of closed world type.
 That is, it says every type that can possibly be a member of it.
 In contrast, object-oriented subtyping is usually open world, e.g. in Java, an interface can be implemented by any number of classes.

-You can also declare constants like in C or Go like this,
+You can also declare constants like in C or Go like this, making use of

 primitive Red fun apply(): U32 => 0xFF0000FF primitive Green fun apply(): U32 => 0x00FF00FF primitive Blue fun apply(): U32 => 0x0000FFFF type Colour is (Red | Blue | Green)